 If you drive a commercial motor vehicle (CMV) in Illinois, you must follow strict traffic laws and safety regulations.
 Commercial drivers have a higher risk of losing their driver’s license because of too many traffic violations on their records.
-Because of this, they must take extra care when driving on the roads in both their commercial motor vehicle and personal vehicle.
+Because of this, they must take extra care when driving on the roads in both their commercial and personal motor vehicles.

-The law is tough on CDL holders that commit traffic offenses, and you risk losing your commercial driving privileges plus your source of income if convicted.
-Luckily, most non-moving violations will not go on your CDL driving record in Illinois and will not cause you to lose your license.
+Traffic law is strict on CDL holders who commit traffic offenses, and you risk losing your commercial driving privileges plus your source of income if convicted.
+Luckily, most non-moving violations in Illinois will not go on your CDL driving record and will not cause you to lose your license.
 However, if you have been cited for a traffic violation, we recommend discussing it with an experienced traffic attorney to assess the risks.

 At Hirsch Law Group, we care about your future.
 By hiring us as your legal representatives, you can rest assured that your best interests will be protected at all stages of the case.
-We care about truck drivers, bus drivers, and all commercial drivers in Illinois and want to do everything in our power to protect you.
+We care about truck drivers, bus drivers, and all commercial drivers in Illinois and want to do everything we can to protect you.

 Call our law firm today for a free consultation at 815-880-1134.